Tuberous Sclerosis Program

 Symptoms of TSC depend on where the tubers develop.
 For instance, some people may have discolored patches of skin, while others may have seizures or intellectual disabilities.
 In rare cases, tubers may develop inside vital organs, leading to organ dysfunction.
 Tubers in organs, such as the brain, may be life-threatening.

-The following are common symptoms depending on the location of tubers:
+The following are common symptoms of TSC, depending on the location of tubers:

 How is tuberous sclerosis diagnosed?